aroucadi/evermore_app/recall-mvp/docs/GUIDES/02_database.md

 # Database Guide

-Recall is database-agnostic but optimized for PostgreSQL.
+Evermore is database-agnostic but optimized for PostgreSQL.

 ## Drizzle ORM
 We do not write raw SQL.
 We use [Drizzle ORM](https://orm.drizzle.team).